Y-Shaped Generative Flows: Introduction

-Building such generative models remains an open challenge that we aim to address.
-To this end, we draw inspiration from \underline{branched} transportation theory, which is motivated by a wide range of natural and engineered structures as vascular systems, trees, river basins, and urban planning \citep{buttazzo2003optimal, xia2003optimal, bernot2005traffic}.
-These structures arise from an economy of scale: transporting a large mass together is proportionally cheaper than splitting it into many smaller units~\citep[Section 4.4]{santambrogio2015optimal}.
-Consequently, efficient flows naturally exhibit branching geometry.
-Translating this principle into generative modeling suggests that trajectories should allow data points to merge toward well-represented modes and subsequently branch out to reach diverse targets.
-In contrast to conventional V-flows, we propose \emph{Y-shaped generative flows}, where mass can aggregate and then adaptively separate, capturing the structure of the data.
+However, we ask: \emph{is a V-shaped flow always the most natural way to translate between real-world data distributions?} We argue that it often is not.
+Real-world data usually possess a hierarchical structure, groupings, and taxonomies that V-flows ignore.
+In applied mathematics, a closely related question was raised in \underline{branched} optimal transport theory.
+This theory is inspired by natural and engineered systems designed for efficiency, such as vascular systems, trees, river basins, and urban supply networks \citep{buttazzo2003optimal, xia2003optimal, bernot2005traffic}.
+In these systems, it is more efficient to transport a large mass together along a main \emph{trunk} before splitting it, rather than sending many small units individually.
+Translating this branching principle into generative modeling suggests that trajectories should be allowed to merge toward well-represented modes and then branch out to reach diverse targets.
+In contrast to conventional independent V-flows, we introduce \emph{Y-shaped generative flows} (Figure \ref{fig:Y-shaped_toy}).

+This structural shift also addresses a second major challenge in current generative modeling research: efficiency.
+Many recent V-shaped approaches attempt to reduce the number of steps required to generate a sample using techniques such as mean flows~\citep{geng2025mean}, shortcut models~\citep{frans2024one}, and \textit{jumps}~\citep{holderrieth2024generator}.
+We argue that a Y-shaped framework is a more fundamental solution for faster generation.
+In a Y-flow, samples targeting central modes of a distribution share a common path and reach their destination quickly, while more unique or peripheral samples branch off later.
+This allows the model to naturally allocate steps based on complexity, rather than forcing a one-size-fits-all trajectory.

-\textbf{Contribution.} We introduce \emph{Y-shaped generative flows}, continuous-time generative models that favor shared transport before branching grounded in a \emph{velocity–power} action which is concave in the speed and thus promotes concentration and subsequent branching of trajectories, while avoiding fractional powers of the density.
-Under standard bounded–density assumptions, we prove this velocity-based objective is equivalent (up to constants) to classical branched costs.
-Building on this, we develop a practical neural–ODE training objective that trades off the time-integrated branched action with a \emph{Sinkhorn} boundary divergence to enforce endpoint matching, yielding a mesh-free and scalable procedure.
-Empirically, on synthetic, image, and single-cell datasets, our models learn branched trajectories and improve metrics (e.g., W$_1$/W$_2$/MMD) compared to strong flow-based baselines.
+\textbf{Contribution.} We formally introduce \emph{Y-shaped generative flows}, a continuous-time model that encourages shared transport before branching.
+Our method is based on a \emph{concave velocity-power} action.
+This objective was not previously studied, and we theoretically show that our method actually promotes the concentration of trajectories followed by branching.
+To implement this, we develop a scalable, neural network-based training objective.
+This objective balances the time-integrated branched action with a target reaching the boundary to ensure the flow matches the target data.
+Empirically, we demonstrate that our models learn branched trajectories on synthetic, image, and single-cell datasets, improving performance metrics (e.g., W$_1$/W$_2$/MMD) over strong flow-based baselines.